 Cascade recognizes parties will submit sometimes-detailed comments at the conclusion of the stakeholder involvement process in advance of Commission acknowledgement.
-The Company's hope is that the guidelines contained in this Document will allow stakeholders to demonstrate to the Commission their work in the final IRP while concurring with its conclusions given the parties' influence.
+Cascade will make a "best effort" to respond to and incorporate significant changes in external policy or direction (i.e., legislation or other material guidance) that occurs within the two-year cycle.
+The Company's hope is that the guidelines contained in this Document will allow stakeholders to demonstrate to the Commission their work in the final IRP while concurring with its conclusions given the parties' influence and active participation.